LimePoint/opschain-docs/docs/operations/maintenance/backups.md

+---
+sidebar_position: 3
+description: Learn more about creating backups for OpsChain.
+---

-# OpsChain backup & restore
+# Backup & restore

 OpsChain by itself does not perform backup and disaster recovery procedures.
 This guide assumes that you will be using a backup tool to backup and restore your Kubernetes cluster resources.